• Skip to content

 Falmer campus

 Set in the South Downs, our Falmer campus is around four miles from Brighton city centre.
-Students based here study a range of subjects – from 2024 these will include education studies, teaching, sport and exercise, nursing and midwifery, allied health professions and medicine.
-Brighton and Hove Albion's Amex stadium and beautiful Stanmer Park are right next door.
+Students based here study a range of subjects including education studies, teaching, sport and exercise, nursing and midwifery, allied health professions and medicine.
+Brighton & Hove Albion’s Amex stadium and beautiful Stanmer Park are right next door.

-Falmer campus has two halls of residence on site, as well as a library, restaurant, cafes and the students' union shop and bar.
+Falmer campus has two halls of residence on site, as well as a library, restaurant, cafes and the Students’ Union shop and bar.

-Specialist learning facilities at Falmer include the curriculum centre used by teaching and education students, which houses over 30,000 teaching resources, and clinical skills and simulation suites used by health students.
-New facilities are being developed ready for September 2024 when all of our sport and health students will be based here.
-Learn more about the changes at Falmer.
+Specialist learning facilities at Falmer include the curriculum centre used by teaching and education students, which houses over 30,000 teaching resources, clinical skills and simulation suites used by health students, and labs and a strength and conditioning suite used by sport students.
+We’ve recently redeveloped the Falmer campus – learn more about the many facilities our students have access to.

 Cycle lanes link Falmer with our other campuses and the city centre.
 There are regular bus services to the city centre and other campuses.
-Falmer train station is right next to campus and a nine minute journey to central Brighton.
+Falmer train station is right next to campus and a nine-minute journey to central Brighton.

 Accommodation